Princess and I: Plot

-Meanwhile, in Yangdon, Ashi Behati learned from her assistant Yin that the princess was alive and follows Jao to the Philippines.
-Upon her arrival, she found out Jao's connection with Mikay and Behati plotted to get rid of her.
-Behati also searched for Esmeralda with Yin's help.
-In Yangdon, King Anand found a suspicious letter with a mark of an eagle, thus from the Eastern Kingdom and from then on, he became suspicious of Ashi Behati and her involvement in the rebellion.
-King Anand followed Behati to the Philippines with his counselors to investigate.
-From Jao, King Anand learned that her daughter is still alive and he ordered a search for Esmeralda.
-When Esmeralda was found, King Anand granted her protective custody until the princess was located.
-Esmeralda saw Dinoy and recognized him.
-She deduced that Dinoy was Mikay's adoptive father after the bombing incident.
+Ashi Behati learns from her assistant Yin that the princess is alive and follows Jao to the Philippines.
+Upon her arrival, she finds out Jao's connection with Mikay and plotted to get rid of her.
+King Anand finds a suspicious letter with a mark of an eagle from the Eastern Kingdom and follows Behati to investigate.
+When Esmeralda is found, King Anand grants her protective custody until the princess is located.
+Esmeralda recognizes Dinoy and deduces that Dinoy is Mikay's adoptive father after the bombing incident.
 The Yangdonese scarf that she was wearing was the proof of Mikay's true identity as the Yangdonese crown princess.

-Dinoy feared that Mikay would be taken away and ignored Esmeralda's conclusions.
-He planned to move away to hide Mikay's lineage.
+Dinoy feared that Mikay would be taken away and planned to move away to hide her lineage.
 Behati learned of Mikay and ordered for her to be killed by arson.
-Mikay and her family escaped the burning house but are left without a home.
-Anand also gave them protection and lodgings.
-Anand learned of Mikay's identity and after a series of murder attempts, including Mikay and Gino becoming kidnapped.
-Gino was beaten by Behati's hired men as he tried to protect Mikay.
-Gino's mother requested Mikay to stay away from his son, as she thinks Mikay causes her son so much trouble.
+Mikay and her family escaped the burning house but were left without a home.
+Anand learned of Mikay's identity and after a series of murder attempts, including Mikay and Gino becoming kidnapped, Gino was beaten by Behati's hired men as he tried to protect Mikay.
 Mikay bids her farewell to Gino while he was at the hospital pretending to be asleep to hide his tears.
-Soon after, Mikay, Jao and King Anand leaves for Yangdon.
-Mikay surprisingly sees Gino at the airport, they bid their goodbyes as they hugged, while Mikay was in tears.
+Mikay, Jao and King Anand leave for Yangdon and Mikay surprisingly sees Gino at the airport, where they bid their goodbyes as they hugged.

 Mikay returned to Yangdon.
 She was crowned thus gained her birthright to the throne.
 While adjusting to the royal life, Jao joins Mikay to support her.

 Later, Gino followed Mikay despite his mother's objections.
 As she tours him around Yangdon, they almost immediately cause trouble.
 People from Yangdon finds out about it through a newspaper that releases an article about "The Princess and her Filipino boyfriend", which causes the citizens to reconsider her role as princess and eventually queen.
 Behati then reminds the kingdom that the tradition states that the crown princess must marry a Dasho at the age of 18.